pmarkert/hyperpotamus/README.md

 `hyperpotamus super-simple.yml -vv`.

-#### OK, a little bit harder?
+#### Multi-step scripts

+This script contains two separate steps, specified as a YAML array (with the - character).
+Each step makes a request to a different url.

 examples/two-step.yml

-This script contains two separate steps.
-Each step makes a request to a different url.
-If your script only has a single step, then you do not need to put it into an array (with a - in YAML), hyperpotamus will figure out what you meant.
-If you want to send multiple requests, then you need to use the array syntax to separate each step.

 ```yaml
 - http://www.google.com
 - http://www.github.com
 ```

+If your script only has a single step as in the previous "super-simple" example, then you you can leave out the array and hyperpotamus will figure out what you meant.

 #### Shortcuts
 Up until now we have been using some shortcuts.
 Hyperpotamus allows and encourges you to use shortcuts to keep your scripts simple.